 Beyer Zürich is the oldest watch shop in one of the most expensive shopping streets in the world – Bahnhofstrasse.
 The shop itself sells world-known watches: Rolex, Patek Philippe, Cartier, Breitling, IWC, and other luxurious watches.

 If you aren’t keen on buying a watch for yourself, you can also just visit the museum.
 Uhrenmuseum Beyer Zürich presents 900 items from the world of timekeeping.
-Timepieces shown range from antique shadow rods, sundials, to spectacular automatic clocks.
+Timepieces shown range from antique shadow rods, and sundials, to spectacular automatic clocks.
 Special exhibits are also shown over a period of a few weeks.
 The Uhrenmuseum Beyer is accessible via the Beyer shop in Zurich.

 In 2009, the museum displayed 50 unique chronographs to the public.
 These are highly complicated watches with stop functions from the 19th century.